1. Is it always necessary to ask permission to use another’s film?

 It is possible to find archive footage whose rights have been ‘cleared’, meaning that all permissions involved have been obtained.
 A good place to find information about resources in the UK available to filmmakers is: http://film.britishcouncil.org/resources/archives/

 In films, intellectual property rights exist not only for script, images, footage and music, but also for brand names, logos, fonts, texts and designs.
-This makes everything extremely complicated.
-For a detailed guide on copyright for filmmakers, see the following resource on the BBC website at: http://www.bbc.co.uk/filmnetwork/filmmaking/guide/before-you-start/content-clearances
+This often makes the rights clearance process long and complicated.
+You can find guidance on using other people’s intellectual property at the following link: https://www.gov.uk/using-somebody-elses-intellectual-property

 3. If the copyright owner cannot be found, can their work be used?

 A work protected by copyright but whose copyright owner is unknown or cannot be found is called an ‘orphan work’.
 Since October 2014, a licensing scheme allows users to apply for a licence to use orphan works for both commercial and non-commercial purposes within the UK, and an orphan works exception allows certain uses of works by UK cultural heritage institutions.
 You can find more information about both the licensing scheme and the orphan works exception here.